terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

     export SENZING_LICENSE_PATH=/path/to/my/local/g2.lic
     ```

-1. Copy files to the attached AWS Elastic File System (EFS)
+1. Copy file to the attached AWS Elastic File System (EFS)
    using the "sshd service".

     1. The default password is `senzingsshdpassword`.